spring-projects/spring-boot/README.md

 ### Service Wrappers and Deployability

-Spring Bootstrap helps you to take that last step from finishing a development iteration to getting the code running in production.
+Spring Zero helps you to take that last step from finishing a development iteration to getting the code running in production.
 Without having to think too much about it, other than choosing your deployment environment (CentOS, Ubuntu, Windows etc) you should be able to stand up an instance, or multiple instances, of your component and have them fit seamlessly into the operating system environment.

-### Spring Bootstrap Starters
+### Spring Starters

-Spring Bootstrap Starters are a set of convenient dependency descriptors that you can include in your application.
+Spring Starters are a set of convenient dependency descriptors that you can include in your application.
 You get a one-stop-shop for all the Spring and related technology that you need without having to hunt through sample code and copy paste loads of